Being the successor of one of the most successful, most reliable and insane value-for-money portable vaporizers of all time: the Arizer Solo…

-Aside from these variables there really is nothing to take care of and even with these variables there isn’t a lot you can mess up.
+Aside from these variables there really is nothing to take care of.
+There isn’t a lot you can mess up with the Arizer Air.

 The Arizer Air is a very forgiving vape, in the sense that you will be hard-pressed to get it to perform abysmally even if you don’t adhere to the tips at the and of the review.